Privacy and Fair Processing Notice

 The information we collect and share will help us to;

-prevent, detect, prosecute or mitigate the consequences of fraud and money laundering or other crimes, trace debt and recover debt and comply with applicable law and regulations.
+- prevent, detect, prosecute or mitigate the consequences of fraud and money laundering or other crimes, trace debt and recover debt and comply with applicable law and regulations; and

 When we and the third parties we may share your data with, process this data, we do so on the basis that it is necessary for us to enter into or manage a contract with you.
 We also have a legitimate interest in preventing fraud and money laundering, and to verify identity in order to protect our business and to comply with laws that apply to us.